clojurewerkz/elastisch.docs/articles/querying.md

  * `clojurewerkz.elastisch.rest.response/ids-from`: returns a collection of document ids collected from hits

 All of them take a response map as the only argument.

+### Using The Native Client

+Use `clojurewerkz.elastisch.native.response` functions instead of those in `clojurewerkz.elastisch.rest.response`.

 ## Different kinds of queries